A QuickTime movie being played in the QT4D Player plugin within ImageJ under Macintosh OS X 10.4, Java virtual

 Note: Many of these plugins were commented, streamlined, and nicely formatted years ago by my son, Jon Hardin (firstname.lastname@example.org).
 He is President and CEO of his own company, Hardin Design and Development.
 Source code is freely available in the JAR file for all plugins.

-- November 2014: OS X Yosemite (10.10) no longer installs key files needed for QuickTime for Java.
+- November 2014: OS X Yosemite (10.10) and greater no longer installs key files needed for QuickTime for Java.
 Fortunately, these can be manually added to the correct locations to maintain the functionality of QTJ-dependent plugins under 32-bit ImageJ for OS X. Instructions and files can be found here.

 - May 2014: New versioning of the JVM and QuickTime necessitated an update for newest Mavericks (Mac OS X 10.9) machines.